-UCI World Masters Championships are typically organized in age groups of five years (e.g. 35-39, 40-44, 45-49, etc).
-These categories can be divided in age groups of less than five years or regrouped with adjoining age groups based on number of participants in each event, in which case one single classification shall be drawn up.
+UCI World Masters Championships are typically organized in age groups of five years (e.g., 35-39, 40-44, 45-49, etc.).
+These categories can be divided into age groups of less than five years or regrouped with adjoining age groups based on the number of participants in each event.
+One single classification shall be drawn up.

-There will be no separate race for an age group if there are less than six participants in individual events, or less than 12 participants in a mass start event (e.g. the points or scratch races), or less than 6 participants in other events.
+There will be no separate race for an age group if there are less than six participants in individual events, or less than 12 participants in a mass start event (e.g., the points or scratch races), or less than 6 participants in other events.

 Medal ceremonies will be held only for categories with at least six participants.
-In cases of fewer entries, age group categories can be combined for a single medal ceremony for the established age category.
+If fewer entries, age group categories can be combined for a single medal ceremony for the established age category.